 10 Essential Ecommerce Features to Adopt in your Sport’s Club Website

-The key behind this success can effectively be summarised through achieving:
+The key behind the success of these leagues can be traced back to:

-– Cheaper, faster and easier ticket sales, against physical on-site purchases
+– Cheaper, faster and easier ticket sales compared to physical, on-site purchases

 – Increased market size for individual teams and leagues

-– Cost cuts within the organization to increase profit margins
+– Cost cuts within the organisation to increase profit margins

-– Scalable marketing strategies to avoid a disconnect between the fans and the team
+– Scalable marketing strategies to avoid a disconnect between fans and team

-Sports clubs always struggle with legacy technology problems, and 2019 is the perfect year to migrate away from generic platforms.
-Our research comes from working with major league clubs, such as the Premier League winners of 2015-16, Leicester City Football club.
-Sports clubs suffer from dealing with old platforms, which is obviously no longer fit for the new customer demand and market purposes.
-Through the last decade, the process of migrating away from legacy platforms was deemed a hard thing to do, especially when the objective is to create a centralised platform that works well for clubs with different sizes and needs.
+Many sports clubs suffer from dealing with legacy technology, which is no longer fit for meeting customer demand and market purposes.
+Throughout the last decade, the process of migrating away from legacy platforms was deemed a hard thing to do, especially when the objective is to create a centralised platform that works well for clubs of different sizes and needs.

-This functionality is essential for Sports clubs.
-It allows users to sign-on once across all club-related services and accounts.
-This includes the ticketing systems, the online shopping platform, and other systems such as customer-service registration and commuting for away games services, and so forth.
-The only Premier League football team that currently offers this feature, is Leicester City Football Club, with their new LCFC website.
-The state-of-the-art integration on that website was built to support all LCFC platforms, thus providing a frictionless online experience.
+SSO functionality allows users to sign-on once across all club-related services and accounts.
+This includes ticketing systems, online shopping platform and other systems such as customer-service registration and commuting for away games services.
+The only Premier League football team that currently offers this feature is Leicester City Football Club.
+Their state-of-the-art integration was built to support all LCFC platforms, thus providing a frictionless online experience.

 2. Order Fulfilment and Click & Collect

-Offering a real-time stock management that is enabled by bespoke integration with the Sports team warehouse management & EPOS system, is essential to improving your website’s presence, and focus expert in-house efforts on increasing online sales.
-This happens when a robust order fulfilment across all platforms takes place, with a free Click & Collect option, which offers fans flexibility and real-time results.
+Real-time stock management is enabled by a bespoke integration with your warehouse management & EPOS system and is essential to improving your website’s presence and focusing expert in-house efforts on increasing online sales.
+This happens when robust order fulfilment takes place across all platforms, with a free Click & Collect option, which offers fans flexibility and real-time results.

-It has been stated in the US Sports industry, that one of the main reasons why customers have been abandoning their shopping e-carts, is not having a pocket friendly pricing policy.
-A better strategy on discounts, promotions and customized deals on products packaging, based on users behavior analysis, is a very positive step in the right direction.
+In the US Sports industry, one of the main reasons customers abandon their shopping carts is the lack of a pocket-friendly pricing policy.
+A better strategy on discounts and promotions, and customised deals on products based on user behaviour analysis are all very positive steps in the right direction.